benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - Originally from Houston
 - Love Basketball
-- Favorite team in the NBA is the rockets
+- Favorite team in the NBA is the Rockets

 =====
 <!-- .slide: data-background="url(../../img/nav-react/solar-system.jpg) no-repeat center" data-background-size="cover" -->